wikimedia-gadgets/twinkle-starter/README.md

 - [BatchDelete](https://twinkle.toolforge.org/core-docs/classes/batchdeletecore.html) - (for admins) batch page deletions
 - [BatchUndelete](https://twinkle.toolforge.org/core-docs/classes/batchundeletecore.html) - (for admins) batch undeletion of pages linked from a given page

+Of these, Fluff and Diff modules work out of the box.
+The remaining need some configuration.
 Refer to the documentation of each module for guidance on configuring them.
 Fluff, Diff, Unlink, BatchDelete and BatchUndelete require virtually no configuration.

 Each module in Twinkle extends the abstract class [TwinkleModule](https://twinkle.toolforge.org/core-docs/classes/twinklemodule.html).
 Some core module classes are also abstract, indicating they don't work by themselves and must be extended with the specified abstract fields or methods that you have to provide.